dimaskuy/dimaskuy.github.io/README.md

 # ✨ My Personal Portfolio
 You can see my bio about me and some of my favorite projects I built.
-Please feel free to also send any message to me on the contact form 😎.
+Please feel free to also send any message to me on the contact form 😎. <br> (sorry about low-resolution photo of myself)

 # Tools
 My Portfolio was created using: